Cloning is an

-Update: Google has made it lot easier now to clone the VM.
+Update: Google has made it a lot easier now to clone the VM.
+Create Similar Approach

-- Adjust the necessary (name, machine type, etc.) according to the requirement
+Adjust the necessary (name, machine type, etc.) according to the requirement Click on create

-The following I wrote when “CLONE” button didn’t exist.
+The following I wrote when the “CREATE SIMILAR” button didn’t exist.

-Not only it was faster but also I didn’t have to go through all the configuration, installation manually which has excellent room for missing/human error.
+Not only was it faster, but also I didn’t have to go through all the configurations, and installation manually, which has excellent room for missing/human error.

 You may want to consider cloning VM if: